What do we have coming up in terms of cinema movies in 2020? In order of appearance through the year, my interest is tweaked by…

 BIOS.
 Unknown Tom Hanks sci-fi thriller, probably involving computer hackers and AI.

 Morbius, the Living Vampire.
 A movie outing for one of Marvel’s supernatural/superhero characters.
 Likely to be middling summer fare, akin to the first Ghost Rider movie.
-I’d guess it may feed into a bigger 2021 Doctor Strange movie, which is said to have a strong Lovecraftian slant?
+I’d guess it may feed into a bigger spring 2022 Doctor Strange movie, which is said to have a strong Lovecraftian slant?

 Monster Hunter.
 Apparently loosely based on a videogame.
 Probably just a mindless summer action romp.

 The King’s Man.
 A Kingsman prequel movie.
 Looks like a very interesting start to the Autumn/Fall, and a welcome alternative to James Bond now that the November 2020 Bond appears to have gone the same way as Doctor Who.

 The Witches.
 The Roald Dahl book, apparently given a “dark” adaptation for the “young adult” crowd — but the Guillermo del Toro screenplay promises quality for Halloween.

 The Eternals.
 The first in Marvel’s hoped-for new mega-verse of movies, and based on the fondly-remembered space-gods comics series by Jack Kirby.
 It’ll be interesting to see how much they Kirby-ize the look of the movie, if at all, re: the possibility of blending film with the kind of toon-tech that brought us the recent Spider-Man: Into the Spider-Verse.